Ashfaaq18/OpenNetMeter/README.md

 This program provides the following features,

-- network speed
+- network speed.
-- current connection's session data usage
+- current connection's session data usage.
-- total data usage since the detection of a new connection.
+- Data usage for today.
-- table of all the individual processes which consumed this data.
+- retrieve data usage up to the past 60 days and anywhere in between in detailed format.
 - A mini widget to show the network speed (can be placed over the taskbar).

 ## Installation